microsoftgraph/microsoft-graph-docs.pt-BR/concepts/permissions-reference.md

 ---
 title: 'Referência de permissões do Microsoft Graph '
-description: O Microsoft Graph expõe as permissões granulares que controlam o acesso que os aplicativos têm aos recursos, como email, grupos e usuários.
-Como desenvolvedor, você decide quais permissões para o Microsoft Graph seu aplicativo deverá solicitar.
+description: Microsoft Graph exposes granular permissions that control the access that apps have to resources, like users, groups, and mail.
+As a developer, you decide which permissions for Microsoft Graph your app requests.
 author: jackson-woods
 localization_priority: Priority
 ms.custom: graphiamtop20, scenarios:getting-started
-ms.openlocfilehash: 37dd68366e4d7ff945b09e3ac825b458baf298d2
+ms.openlocfilehash: 9beb0d468c76bd25d73b6f1f16e52e7aeaab7cd8
-ms.sourcegitcommit: cfadc605014265e02b913bc77382025b0d156285
+ms.sourcegitcommit: 775b38baac6a4e7704d6144ef4589f2fc476bd61
 ms.translationtype: HT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/10/2020
+ms.lasthandoff: 10/13/2020
-ms.locfileid: "48417853"
+ms.locfileid: "48433405"
 ---
 # <a name="microsoft-graph-permissions-reference"></a>Referência de permissões do Microsoft Graph

-Para que o aplicativo acesse os dados no Microsoft Graph, o usuário ou administrador deve conceder a ele as permissões corretas por meio de um processo de consentimento.
-Este tópico lista as permissões associadas a cada grande conjunto de APIs do Microsoft Graph.
-Ele também fornece orientações sobre como usar as permissões.
+For your app to access data in Microsoft Graph, the user or administrator must grant it the correct permissions via a consent process.
+This topic lists the permissions associated with each major set of Microsoft Graph APIs.
+It also provides guidance about how to use the permissions.

 Para saber mais sobre como funcionam as permissões, [Confira noções básicas de autenticação e autorização](auth/auth-concepts.md#microsoft-graph-permissions) e assista ao vídeo a seguir.